 What will it mean for you if you get caught texting and driving?
 Of course, every state has different texting and driving laws and penalties.
 For example, for the first offense of texting and driving in South Carolina, the fine is $25.

 Of course, repeated offenses mean higher fines, and if your distracted driving caused a serious injury or death, it could even mean jail time and fines up to $4000!
+In these cases, you will need to contact a criminal defense lawyer.

 How To Prevent Texting and Driving Accidents?